ji-podhead/RHEL_9_Foreman_Guide/readme.md

     DNS_Server->>+Browser: Returns IP address for www.example.com
     Note over Browser: Uses IP address from DNS Server
 ```

+> - Using the Hosts File:
+>	- The client's web browser first checks the hosts file for an entry corresponding to the domain name (www.example.com).
+> 	- If an entry is found, the browser uses the IP address listed in the hosts file to connect to the website.
+> 	- This method bypasses DNS resolution entirely, relying solely on local entries.
+> - Using a DNS Server:
+> 	- If the hosts file does not contain an entry for the domain, the browser queries a DNS server for the IP address associated with www.example.com.
+> 	- The DNS server returns the IP address, which the browser then uses to establish a connection to the website.
+> 	- This method relies on external DNS services to resolve domain names.
+> The key difference lies in the source of the IP address used for accessing the website:
+> - Hosts File: Provides static mappings of domain names to IP addresses on a local machine, taking precedence over DNS when resolving domain names locally.
+> - DNS Server: Acts as a global directory service, dynamically resolving domain names to IP addresses based on the current state of the internet.

 ### Understanding Network Configuration Process
 > This diagram provides a visual representation of the network configuration process, detailing how a client PC interacts with various components such as VLAN, DNS Server, DHCP in Router, and Storage during the boot process